 If your pituitary gland doesn't produce enough growth hormone, it can affect your development, resulting in growth hormone deficiency.
-At Fort Wayne Endocrinology, Ashok Kadambi, MD, Desiree Heim, NP-C, and Crystal Webb, NP-C, use hormone replacement therapy and other advanced treatments to manage the symptoms of growth hormone deficiency.
-To make an appointment at the practice in Fort Wayne, Indiana, call the office or use the online booking feature today.
+At Fort Wayne Endocrinology, Ashok Kadambi, MD and Crystal Webb, NP-C, use hormone replacement therapy and other advanced treatments to manage the symptoms of growth hormone deficiency.
+To make an appointment at the practice in Fort Wayne, Indiana, call the office at 260-436-1248.

 Growth hormone deficiency, or pituitary dwarfism, occurs when the pituitary gland –– a small gland at the base of your brain –– doesn’t produce enough growth hormone.
 Sometimes, the condition is present at birth (congenital); in other cases, it develops later in life (acquired).

 People with growth hormone deficiency are shorter than members of the average population, but they have normal limb proportions.

 Growth hormone deficiency develops for various reasons, including genetic abnormalities, severe brain injuries, or being born without a pituitary gland.